sparkflows/sparkflows-docs/docs/faq/hadoop-installation-prerequisites.rst

 - http://host-ip:8080/#/dashboard

-  - Log in with admin/admin
+  - Log in with admin/admin.
   - Create user sparkflows in Sparkflows.
 Give it admin rights.
 Add to group default, save it.
   - Again Login with sparkflows user.
   - Go to Configurations under administration and click on infer hadoop cluster config and save it.
-  - open spark and update spark2-submit under "spark.spark-submit" and save it.
+  - Open spark and update spark2-submit under **spark.spark-submit** and save it.
   - Create a workflow and execute it.